gaskij/rcos-status-updates/fall_2018/week_01.md

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

+Over the past week, I have researched a bit about Atom plugins and their development, as well as frameworks like ReactJs, AngularJs, and Node.Js.
+Prior, I also attended the Call for Code Hackathon.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

 > Examples: New Bugs to be fixed, Design choices

+We will be meeting in our individual groups for the first time.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology

+I have no experience developing Atom plugins, and very little experience with web frameworks.
+This will be a learning experience.

 ## Notes